loujaybee/guitar-lessons/lesson-9-improv-dorian.md

 - Mix in some chords to the improvisation
 - Go back through and transcribe the pentatonics
 - Count along with the backing track
+- Go through scales and recount the notes

+## Questions
+- We discussed natural minor, should I do anything with that?
+- How is o ye como va structured?
+Is it in G?
+2nd and 4th?